Javier-FernandezCarabantes/RNN-DAS/README.md

 - `dx_m`: The spatial sampling in meters (m) between channels.
 - `begin_time`: The start date in the format `'1970-01-01T00:00:00.000'`.

 To run the model, you must provide a `files.txt` file, which lists the waveform IDs corresponding to the HDF5 files to be processed.
-This file should contain one event ID per line:
+This file should contain one file ID per line:

 ```
 file_id_1